NielsMasdorp/Nederadio-Android/README.md

 ## Nederadio

-TODO

-## Used libraries
+Stream popular dutch radio stations.

-Nederadio all the latest practices in Android development:
+Nederadio is built using all the latest practices in Android development:

  - 100%  Kotlin
  - MVVM